Force over Distance: Chapter 41

 //I did.//

-Young’s blood turned to ice water, but it was no match for the firestorm of anger that spiraled straight from his core. //Why the hell would you do that?// He flexed his fingers, trying to encourage his sensation to return as quickly as possible. //You realize that in facilitating their arrival here you not only put this crew in danger, you profoundly fucked up a sentient piece of technology?
+Young’s blood turned to ice water, but it was no match for the firestorm of anger that spiraled from his core. //Why the hell would you do that?// He flexed his fingers, trying to encourage his sensation to return as quickly as possible. //You realize you not only put this crew in danger, you profoundly fucked up a sentient piece of technology?
 A piece of technology, by the way, that’s directly linked to my chief scientist and if he doesn’t recover from this, I will destroy you, if it’s the last god damned thing I do.
 I promise you that.//

 Riley smiled his sad-edged smile. //You can threaten me if you like, colonel.
 You can do whatever you’d like, in fact.
 I encourage it.
 But I’m very sorry to tell you—I’m here to thin the local array.//